concord-consortium/lara/lara-plugin-api/DOC-INTRO.md

 ```

 [registerPlugin](#registerplugin) should be called only once, but note that LARA might instantiate multiple instances
-of the same plugin.
+of the same plugin (e.g. if the activity author adds multiple plugin instances to a page).

 Plugins can use all the functions documented below to modify LARA runtime or provide custom features.
+This documentation
+is generated automatically from TypeScript definitions and comments.